tomasz-oponowicz/neptun629/README.md

 # neptun629

 Aesthetic portfolio theme for developers released under [the MIT License](https://github.com/tomasz-oponowicz/neptun629/blob/master/LICENSE.txt).
 The _Neptun 629_ is a model name of [the first mass-produced television set](http://stare-telewizory.republika.pl/grafika/katalog/duze/kat79/neptun426.jpg).
 It suggests an old school style and a focus on basics.
-The Neptun629 theme is partially based on the amazing [Ghostwriter theme](https://github.com/roryg/ghostwriter).
+The neptun629 theme is partially based on the amazing [Ghostwriter theme](https://github.com/roryg/ghostwriter).

 Key features include:

-* [vertical rhythm](http://designmodo.com/vertical-rhythm/) which introduces mysterious balanced page layout;
+* the [vertical rhythm](http://designmodo.com/vertical-rhythm/) which introduces a mysterious balanced page layout;
-* [Golden Ratio Typography](http://www.pearsonified.com/2011/12/golden-ratio-typography.php) which improves reading capabilities;
+* the [Golden Ratio Typography](http://www.pearsonified.com/2011/12/golden-ratio-typography.php) which improves reading capabilities;
-* [responsive design](http://en.wikipedia.org/wiki/Responsive_web_design) which provides optimal viewing experience on mobile devices;
+* the [responsive design](http://en.wikipedia.org/wiki/Responsive_web_design) which provides an optimal viewing experience on mobile devices;

 Minimal theme requirements are: